m3enzo/Advanced-Tab-Groups/README.md

 **Notice ⚠️**

-_Until this is added as a mod in the Zen Mods store you will have to add the following booleans to about:config to me able to use this CSS_
+_Until this is added as a mod in the Zen Mods store you will have to add the following booleans to about:config to be able to use this CSS_

 ------------